karolstawowski/WeatherImageRecognition/README.md

 ## Description

 **Weather Image Recognition** is a project which aims to create a machine learning model based on _Convolutional Neural Network_ with an objective of recognising weather present in images.
+The dataset is characterized by a high diversity of images.

 ### [Dataset source](https://www.kaggle.com/datasets/jehanbhathena/weather-dataset)

+## Final model accuracy
+*Train accuracy: 74.87%*
+*Test accuracy: 68.82%*

 ## File structure